binance/binance-connector-python/README.md

 ```

+When server returns ClientError, which include the whole header information.
+The weight usage can be extract from it.

 ### Display logs
 Set log level to `DEBUG`, it will show request url and payload, also the response text will be logged.
 Known what parameters and the values sending to server is essential during debug.